barbagroup/geoclaw-landspill/README.md

 $ docker run -it --name landspill barbagroup/landspill:bionic
 ```
 After getting into the shell, the example cases are under `landspill-examples`.
-All executable utilitiy Python scripts are in the `PATH` environment variable.
+All executable utility Python scripts are in the `PATH` environment variable.

 For example, to run the simulation of the case `utah_maya` with 4 CPU cores, and
 suppose the current directory is the home directory, do